 I wanted my family to be able to eat more.
 In fact, I wanted us to be able to eat, in general.

 Looking back on what’s happened in the last five years is ridiculous.

 MY CRAZY TIMELINE

-The first two years doing these videos, I didn’t really figure out the game.
+In the first two years of doing these videos, I didn’t really figure out the game.

 Then two years ago, I started noticing the patterns everywhere… and last year, I decided to actually test the patterns by leaving my amazing job at ClickFunnels.
 Which was Scary, scary, scary stuff.

 I’ve been flying solo for a year now, so 2018 was a BIG year for me.
 Wanna know HOW it went?
 Keep reading…

 I’ve worked my face off for years.
 The reason why my stuff has taken off, especially in the last two years, is because I worked really freakin’ hard.

 I only took two days off for Christmas, and that’s not necessarily a badge of honor.
 I actually wanna change that.

 Nine times out of ten, I have no idea what the plan totally is.
 I’m just taking action.
 I’m just doing stuff.